 - Do not wrap your gifts.
 The border inspection officer may make you unwrap them for inspection.

 - Both Canada and the U.S. regulate poultry products so review our page on prohibited items before purchasing something you want to bring across the border.
 If you plan to bring raw poultry, poultry products as well as other birds or bird products sold commercially that are not fully cooked into either country they may be confiscated.
-For example, as of 2015 various poultry products are prohibited from entry into Canada from the following U.S. states: Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, and South Dakota.
+Rules on what you can bring across the border can change when avian virus is present in either the US or Canada.
 Shoppers who buy poultry or eggs in the U.S. should make sure the packaging indicates the product comes from a state other than an Avian Influenza-affected state.
 If the state of origin is unclear, the product may be prohibited from entry.
-Be sure to visit the Canadian Food Inspection Agency website for the latest list of states from which poultry products are prohibited before you arrive at the border the list changes.
+Be sure to visit the Canadian Food Inspection Agency for any notifications on prohibited items from the US or specific states.

 - Bringing a second turkey back into Canada from the U.S. will trigger high duties that will more than double the cost of the turkey.

 If there is any good news to traveling at this time of the year it is that Canadian officers are sometimes told to waive through travelers who owe duties on goods purchased in the U.S. This occurs from time to time when traffic is backing up badly at the port.
 Obviously there is no guarantee this will happen and you are still required to declare all your purchases even if they then let you pass without paying duties.

 Traffic Information for Specific Ports